 We increase school enrollment and create economic opportunity by providing the world’s most vulnerable children with locally made school uniforms.

-Projects funded with 15 partners in 9 countries
+Projects funded with 14 partners in 7 countries

-Uniforms provided to children at 145 schools
+Uniforms provided to children attending 149 schools

 Raised